David Copperfield: Traddles

-Now consider Traddles, the anti-Steerforth, the same age as the hero, not very brilliant at school, but wise enough to avoid the manipulations to which David succumbs.
-His attraction for moderation and reserve assures him the strength of character that David struggles to forge.
-Neither rich nor poor, he must also make a place for himself in the world, at which he succeeds by putting love and patience at the center of his priorities, the love that tempers the ambition and the patience that moderates the passion.
-His ideal is to achieve justice in his actions, which he ends up implementing in his profession practically.
-In the end, Traddles, in his supreme modesty, represents the best male model available to David.
+Traddles, the anti-Steerforth, is the same age as David, not very brilliant at school, but wise enough to avoid the manipulations to which David succumbs.
+His attraction to moderation and reserve assures him the strength of character that David struggles to forge.
+Neither rich nor poor, he must make a place for himself in the world, at which he succeeds by putting love and patience at the centre of his priorities, the love that tempers the ambition and the patience that moderates the passion.
+His ideal is to achieve justice in his actions, which he ends up implementing in his profession.
+In the end, Traddles, in his modesty, represents the best male model available to David.

 There are others, Daniel Peggotty for example, all love and dedication, who goes in search of his lost niece and persists in mountains and valleys, beyond the seas and continents, to find her trace.
 Mr Peggotty is the anti-Murdstone par excellence, but his influence is rather marginal on David, as his absolute excellence, like the maternal perfection embodied by his sister Peggotty, makes him a character type more than an individual to refer to.
 There is also the carter Barkis, original, laconic and not without defects, but a man of heart.
 He too plays a role in the personal history of the hero, but in a fashion too episodic to be significant, especially since he dies well before the end of the story.